virtuozzo/cloudscripting-docs/docs/creating-templates/writing-scripts.md

 ## Intercontainer Scripts
-In order to execute a shell script inside the container, action [ExecuteShellCommands](/reference/actions/#executeshellcommands) is used.
+In order to execute a shell script inside the container, the [ExecuteShellCommands](/reference/actions/#executeshellcommands) action is used.

 **Example #1 Execute bash script from URL**
 ```example